BizarrePeachy/Web-Chat/README.md

 There is a folder called static, go into there and a backgrounds folder will be in there.
 That is where you put in your background if you want to change it.
 Make sure to rename it to "background2"

 # Don't want to use the python file to run it?
-I have a exe file that runs the script if you want to use it like that
+I have a exe file that runs the script if you want to use it like that.
+Check releases.
+I don't know if I will be updating this app but yeah.
+Go nuts I guess